ant-media/ant-media-documentation/docs/guides/publish-live-stream/playlist.md

 The uploaded mp4 files are saved in the applications streams folder by default, and we must provide that path as a file URL when creating the playlist.

-Simply enter the Playlist name, Stream Id, and Playlist URL into the appropriate fields and click the "Create" button.
+Simply enter the Playlist name, Stream Id, and Playlist URL into the appropriate fields and click the ```Create``` button.
 You can add more Playlist Items based on the number of files or URLs in your playlist.

 ![image.png](@site/static/img/publish-live-stream/playlist/create-playlist.png)